PeterSenyk/cheapest_eggs/README.md

 * Hi, my name is Cai Chun (Steven) Yan!
 I am excited to be here!
 * ...
 * My name is Peter Senyk, and I'm excited to work on this project and learn about designing and creating a web app.
+* My name is Jaiden Duncan.
+I'm excited to work on this to gain experience with working with a team and web design.

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.